Liu Chunyan: Biography

 Liu was born in Beijing in August 1966, with her ancestral home in Chengdu, Sichuan.
 She graduated from the Communication University of China in 1990, where she majored in broadcast.
-In her early career, she was best known for her voice role as Hua Xiren in the 1987 television classic Dream of the Red Chamber, as well as the Chinese voice dub of Minnie Mouse, Mighty Atom and Doraemon.
+In her early career, she was best known for her voice role as Hua Xiren in the 1987 television classic Dream of the Red Chamber, Beibei in the Fuwa tv series, as well as the Chinese voice dub of Minnie Mouse, Mighty Atom and Doraemon.
 She joined China Central Television (CCTV) in 1991 and has co-hosted the variety show Zhengda Variety (正大综艺) and the children's television show Big Pinwheel (大风车), the latter of which she was better known for.
 She initially went by the stage name "Little Antlers" (小角丫) when hosting Big Pinwheel and its sub-program Smart House (聪明屋) with senior co-host Dong Hao and later He Jiong, before eventually switched to "Golden Scarab" (金龟子) after the CCTV program re-structuring in 1997.